enampeters/alx-system_engineering-devops/0x00-shell_basics/README.md

-12-file_type tells more about the type of a file 13-symbolic_link creates a link like a shortcut icon in windows for files 14-copy_html enables you fetch new updates of html files in the working directory into the parent folder
+12-file_type tells more about the type of a file 13-symbolic_link creates a link like a shortcut icon in windows for files 14-copy_html enables you fetch new updates of html files in the working directory into the parent folder 100-lets_move relocates all files starting with capital letter into /tmp/u 101-clean_emacs deletes all emacs files
+102-tree creates a tree folder with just two spaces 103-commas list objects with commas between them school.mgc is a magic file that would be used with the file command